John Gibson (1790-1866)

 William Huskisson, by John Gibson..

-John Gibson was one of the most celebrated Victorian sculptors.
-He aroused much comment and interest when he announced that he intended to revive the idea that statues should be coloured, as had been the case in ancient Greece.
+His most famous ideal work however was the Tinted Venus.
+He had aroused much comment and interest when he announced that he intended to revive the idea that statues should be coloured, as had been the case in ancient Greece.
 Alma Tadema showed how this might have looked in his picture of Phidias and the Parthenon Frieze, where the frieze is painted).
 Gibson's Tinted Venus became instantly famous (at the time, some said notorious) when he departed from the convention of white uncoloured statue and produced this coloured nude statue in 1854.
 The statue was exhibited at the International Exhibition of 1862, and is now in the collection of the Walker Art Gallery in Liverpool.
 As described by a contemporary critic:

 The colouring is the merest suggestion of delicate tinting; the flesh has the faintest blush of warmth, lending an air of feminine softness to the figure.
 The eyes have the lightest touch of blue.
 The hair, plaited and arranged in the graceful and becoming classic fashion, is touched with a pale auburn tinge... the armlet and the apple held in the left hand are gilt, and the earrings are of gold.